istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 ## Uninstall {#uninstall}

-The label instructing Istio to automatically include applications in the `default` namespace of an ambient mesh is not removed by default.
-Use the following command to remove it:
+Remove the label instructing Istio to enroll applications in the `default` namespace in the ambient mesh.
+It is not removed by `istioctl` during uninstallation.

 {{< text bash >}}
 $ kubectl label namespace default istio.io/dataplane-mode-